Tucson’s AOP Water Treatment Facility Wins Design Award

 Tucson Water’s Advanced Oxidation Process (AOP) Water Treatment Facility was awarded the 2015 Grand Prize in Design from the American Academy of Environmental Engineers and Scientists (AAEES).

-As part of a commitment to provide safe, reliable drinking water, the city of Tucson, Arizona completed the installation of a new Advanced Oxidation Process (AOP) Water Treatment Facility in January, 2014.
+As part of a commitment to provide reliable drinking water, the city of Tucson, Arizona completed the installation of a new Advanced Oxidation Process (AOP) Water Treatment Facility in January, 2014.
 The system uses six TrojanUVPhox® chambers and supplies purified water to nearly 50,000 people.

 The technology is treating groundwater contaminated with 1,4-dioxane and other volatile organic compounds (VOCs ), which were used in aircraft manufacturing companies in the Tucson airport area from the 1940s to 1970s.